rhyslwells/Data-Archive/content/standardised/Soft Deletion.md

 A common way to implement soft deletion is by adding a boolean flag, such as `is_deleted`, to the record [[Database Schema|schema]].
 Here’s how it works:

-1. **Flagging Records**:
+1. Flagging Records:
    - When a record is "deleted," the `is_deleted` flag is set to `true`.

-2. **Querying Data**:
+1. Querying Data:
    - All [[Querying|queries]] must be designed to exclude records where `is_deleted` is `true`.
 For example:
      ```sql
-     SELECT * FROM table_name WHERE is_deleted = false;
+     SELECT  FROM table_name WHERE is_deleted = false;
      ```

-3. **Background Jobs**:
+1. Background Jobs:
    - Periodically, background jobs can be executed to permanently remove records marked as deleted, if necessary, or to archive them for future reference.

 ## Benefits

-- **Data Integrity**: Maintains a complete history of records, which can be useful for auditing and recovery.
+- Data Integrity: Maintains a complete history of records, which can be useful for auditing and recovery.
-- **Ease of Recovery**: Records can be easily restored by simply resetting the `is_deleted` flag.
+- Ease of Recovery: Records can be easily restored by simply resetting the `is_deleted` flag.
-- **Synchronization**: Facilitates incremental synchronization by ensuring that deleted records are still present in the database.
+- Synchronization: Facilitates incremental synchronization by ensuring that deleted records are still present in the database.

 ## Considerations

-- **Query Complexity**: Requires careful query design to ensure that deleted records are consistently excluded.
+- Query Complexity: Requires careful query design to ensure that deleted records are consistently excluded.
-- **Storage**: Over time, soft-deleted records can accumulate, potentially leading to increased storage requirements.
+- Storage: Over time, soft-deleted records can accumulate, potentially leading to increased storage requirements.

 ## Example of Soft Deletion